circuithub/Subliminal/README.md

 Type `'''` (three apostrophes) and hit tab to insert the template.
 Use the tab key to navigate the template

 ### Color theme (optional of course)
-Navigate via the application top menu: Sublime Text 2 -> Preferences -> Color Scheme -> CircuitHub
+Navigate via the application top menu: Sublime Text 2 -> Preferences -> Color Scheme -> User -> CircuitHub